Internal Family Systems Model

-The Internal Family Systems Model (IFS) is an integrative approach to individual psychotherapy developed by Richard C. Schwartz in the 1980s.
+The internal family systems model (IFS) is an integrative approach to individual psychotherapy developed by Richard C. Schwartz in the 1980s.
 It combines systems thinking with the view that the mind is made up of relatively discrete subpersonalities, each with its own unique viewpoint and qualities.
-IFS uses family systems theory to understand how these collections of subpersonalities are organized.
+IFS uses systems psychology, particularly as developed for family therapy, to understand how these collections of subpersonalities are organized.
+It has been criticised as being pseudoscientific, and some have claimed it induced dissociative identity disorder in some patients.